-- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the Universities owing to the participation of inter nationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to - each student and by exposing foreign students to German culture and the German language.
+- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the Universities owing to the participation of internationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.

-By now, 29 International Max Planck Research Schools have been established involving 34 Max Planck Institutes and 26 German universities.
-More than 1200 (mostly PhD-) students from 85 countries are presently enrolled.
-Eight more schools have been initiated and will be established next year.
+By now, 43 International Max Planck Research Schools have been established involving 54 Max Planck Institutes, 55 German universities and 15 universities abroad.
+More than 1700 (mostly PhD-) students from 86 countries are presently enrolled.
+Approximately 350 PhD students have graduated to date from an International Max Planck Research School.